awslabs/aws-web3-ws-provider/README.md

 # aws-web3-ws-provider

-This is an npm package that takes care of Signature Version 4 authentication for websocket connections to Ethereum nodes on
+This is an NPM package that takes care of Signature Version 4 authentication for websocket connections to Ethereum nodes on
 [Amazon Managed Blockchain](https://aws.amazon.com/managed-blockchain/).